-November 20,1926, gangster William Raggio is found in the woods at 55th and Cicero with a bullet hole in his head.
+November 20,1926, gangster William Raggio is found in the woods between 57th and Cicero Avenue with a bullet hole in his head.
 Raggio had killed two black men who refused to serve him real beer in a saloon.

 April 13,1929, gangsters William Clifford and Michael Riley are found shot to death in a car behind the Western hotel at 4823 West 22nd street in Cicero.
 This used to be Al's headquarters called the Hawthorne Hotel.

 The Cicero gangs disperse after the McSwiggin murder.
 The law begins to crack down after a public outcry.
-Once crooked mayor William Hale Thompson is re-elected in Chicago, some of the gangs will leave Cicero and move their operation back in Chicago.
+Once crooked mayor William Hale Thompson is re-elected in Chicago, some of the gangs will leave Cicero and move their operations back to Chicago.